iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 By using what we discussed in the previous section, we can calculate tight cuts for $\E{Q}$.
-Whenever we solve the first stage, it gives us a solution $x \in X$ that is feasible to the real problem.
+Whenever we solve the first stage, it gives us a solution $x \in X$ that is feasible in the real problem.
 We can use it as the parameter to solve the _deterministic_ optimization problem corresponding to each scenario,